 HEALTHY SOILS PROGRAM (HSP)

-Solana Center is an official Technical Assistance Provider for Healthy Soils Program Incentives Grants.
-The California Department of Food and Agriculture's (CDFA) Healthy Soils Program (HSP) provides financial assistance to California farmers, growers, and ranchers for implementation of one or more HSP agricultural management practices to improve soil health, including compost & mulch application, cover cropping, no-till methods, conservation planting, and more.
+Solana Center is an official Technical Assistance Provider for Healthy Soils Program Incentives Grants, funded by the Office of Agricultural Resilience and Sustainability (OARS) at the California Department of Food and Agriculture (CDFA).
+The Healthy Soils Program (HSP) provides financial assistance to California farmers, growers, and ranchers for implementation of one or more HSP agricultural management practices to improve soil health, including compost & mulch application, cover cropping, no-till methods, conservation planting, and more.
+As a Technical Assistance Provider, Solana Center provides technical assistance to HSP program grant awardees, free of charge.

 HSP Technical Assistance